Quantized Coulomb branch of 4d $\mathcal{N}=2$ $Sp(N)$ gauge theory and spherical DAHA of $(C_N^{\vee}, C_N)$-type: BPS loops in 4d gauge theories on

-The vev of a loop operator can be evaluated in the path integral formalism using SUSY localization.
-To define magnetically charged loop operators (\({\bm p} \neq 0\)), we must impose a singular boundary condition near the origin of \(\mathbb{R}^3\).
+In the path integral formalism, the VEV of $L_{({\bm p},{\bm q})}$ is defined as the VEV of a Wilson loop with electric charge ${\bm q}$ in the monopole background with magnetic charge ${\bm p}$ \cite{Kapustin:2006pk}, and can be evaluated using SUSY localization \cite{Ito:2011ea}.
+To define magnetically charged loop operators (\({\bm p} \neq 0\)), we impose a singular boundary condition near the origin of \(\mathbb{R}^3\).
 Let \((A_{\mu}, \sigma, \varphi)\) be the gauge field and two real adjoint scalars in the 4d \(\mathcal{N}=2\) vector multiplet.
 The BPS (singular) boundary condition for the gauge field \(A_{i=1,2,3}\) and the real scalar \(\sigma\) in the vector multiplet is given by: